azuree0/Senet/README.md

 ### Turn Sequence

-1. **Roll the Dice**: Click "Roll Dice" to get a value from 1-4 (simulating ancient throwing sticks)
+1. **Roll the Dice**: Click "Roll Dice" to get a value from 1-4 (simulating ancient throwing sticks).
-2. **Select a Piece**: After rolling, valid pieces will be highlighted in green
+2. **Select a Piece**: After rolling, valid pieces will be highlighted in green.
-3. **Make a Move**: Click on one of your highlighted pieces to move it forward by the dice value
+3. **Make a Move**: Click on one of your highlighted pieces to move it forward by the dice value.
-4. **End Turn**: After moving, the turn automatically passes to your opponent
+4. **End Turn**: After moving, the turn automatically passes to your opponent.

 ### Movement Rules

-- **Forward Movement Only**: Pieces always move forward (toward square 30)
+- **Forward Movement Only**: Pieces always move forward (toward square 30).
-- **Exact Roll to Exit**: To move a piece off the board, you must roll the exact number needed to reach or exceed square 30
+- **Exact Roll to Exit**: To move a piece off the board, you must roll the exact number needed to reach or exceed square 30.
-- **Blocking**: You cannot land on a square occupied by your own piece
+- **Blocking**: You cannot land on a square occupied by your own piece.
-- **No Valid Moves**: If you roll but have no valid moves, your turn automatically passes after 1 second
+- **No Valid Moves**: If you roll but have no valid moves, your turn automatically passes after 1 second.
-- **Must Move**: If you have a valid move, you must make it (you cannot pass voluntarily)
+- **Must Move**: If you have a valid move, you must make it (you cannot pass voluntarily).

 ### Special Squares

 The board contains several special squares with unique properties:

 1. **Square 15 - Safe House** 🟢
-   - Protected square that provides safety
+   - Protected square that provides safety.
-   - Pieces on this square cannot be captured by opponents
+   - Pieces on this square cannot be captured by opponents.

 2. **Square 26 - House of Happiness** 🟣
-   - A safe landing square
+   - A safe landing square.
-   - Pieces landing here are protected
+   - Pieces landing here are protected.

 3. **Square 27 - House of Water** 💧
    - **Danger Zone**: Landing here sends your piece back to the start!
-   - The piece is returned to the first available empty square in your starting area (squares 1-10 for Light, 6-15 for Dark)
+   - The piece is returned to the first available empty square in your starting area (squares 1-10 for Light, 6-15 for Dark).
-   - **Important**: You cannot enter this square if it's already occupied
+   - **Important**: You cannot enter this square if it's already occupied.
-   - Your turn ends immediately after landing here
+   - Your turn ends immediately after landing here.

 4. **Square 28 - House of Three Truths** 🟠
-   - A safe landing square
+   - A safe landing square.
-   - Provides protection for pieces
+   - Provides protection for pieces.

 5. **Square 29 - House of Re-Atum** 🔴
-   - The final square before exiting the board
+   - The final square before exiting the board.
-   - From here, you need to roll exactly 1 to exit
+   - From here, you need to roll exactly 1 to exit.

 ### Capturing Opponent Pieces

-- **Landing on Opponent**: If you land on a square occupied by an opponent's piece, you **capture** it
+- **Landing on Opponent**: If you land on a square occupied by an opponent's piece, you **capture** it.
-- **Capture Effect**: The opponent's piece is sent back to their starting area (first available empty square in squares 1-10 for Light, 6-15 for Dark)
+- **Capture Effect**: The opponent's piece is sent back to their starting area (first available empty square in squares 1-10 for Light, 6-15 for Dark).
-- **Your Piece Stays**: Your piece remains on the captured square
+- **Your Piece Stays**: Your piece remains on the captured square.
-- **Exception**: Safe houses and special squares cannot protect pieces from capture (except square 15 which is a Safe House)
+- **Exception**: Safe houses and special squares cannot protect pieces from capture (except square 15 which is a Safe House).

 ### Winning the Game

-- **Victory Condition**: Move all five of your pieces off the board (beyond square 30)
+- **Victory Condition**: Move all five of your pieces off the board (beyond square 30).
-- **Game End**: The game ends immediately when one player has no pieces remaining on the board
+- **Game End**: The game ends immediately when one player has no pieces remaining on the board.
-- **Winner**: The player who successfully moves all pieces off the board wins
+- **Winner**: The player who successfully moves all pieces off the board wins.

 ### Strategy Tips

-1. **Control the Center**: Try to get pieces past the starting area early to avoid being sent back
+1. **Control the Center**: Try to get pieces past the starting area early to avoid being sent back.
-2. **Avoid House of Water**: Be careful around square 27 - it can set you back significantly
+2. **Avoid House of Water**: Be careful around square 27 - it can set you back significantly.
-3. **Use Safe Houses**: Square 15 provides protection, use it strategically
+3. **Use Safe Houses**: Square 15 provides protection, use it strategically.
-4. **Block Opponents**: Position pieces to block your opponent's progress when possible
+4. **Block Opponents**: Position pieces to block your opponent's progress when possible.
-5. **Plan Your Exits**: Save pieces near the end for when you roll the exact numbers needed to exit
+5. **Plan Your Exits**: Save pieces near the end for when you roll the exact numbers needed to exit.
-6. **Capture Strategically**: Capturing opponent pieces sends them back, but also advances your position
+6. **Capture Strategically**: Capturing opponent pieces sends them back, but also advances your position.
-7. **Manage Your Pieces**: Don't leave all pieces bunched together - spread them out for flexibility
+7. **Manage Your Pieces**: Don't leave all pieces bunched together - spread them out for flexibility.

 ### Prerequisites